Getting Started with Hosted Authentication

 export default withOAuth42Auth({

-cookiePrefix: 'myapp', // Must match the prefix in createAuth()
+cookiePrefix: COOKIE_PREFIX, // Must match the prefix in createAuth()

 publicPaths: ['/api/auth', '/auth'],